devaneando/Wikitten/library/Sample Markdown document.md

 That is:

-*   Square brackets containing the link identifier (optionally indented from the left margin using up to three spaces);
+- Square brackets containing the link identifier (optionally indented from the left margin using up to three spaces);
-*   followed by a colon;
+- followed by a colon;
-*   followed by one or more spaces (or tabs);
+- followed by one or more spaces (or tabs);
-*   followed by the URL for the link;
+- followed by the URL for the link;
-*   optionally followed by a title attribute for the link, enclosed in double or single quotes, or enclosed in parentheses.
+- optionally followed by a title attribute for the link, enclosed in double or single quotes, or enclosed in parentheses.

 The following three link definitions are equivalent:

 [foo]: http://example.com/ "Optional Title Here"
-  [foo]: http://example.com/  'Optional Title Here'
+[foo]: http://example.com/ "Optional Title Here"
-  [foo]: http://example.com/  (Optional Title Here)
+[foo]: http://example.com/ "Optional Title Here"

 **Note:** There is a known bug in Markdown.pl 1.0.1 which prevents single quotes from being used to delimit link titles.